If you purchase an independently reviewed item through our site, we earn an affiliate commission. Read our affiliate disclosure.

 In winter, you should aim to have your beehives in a place where they get as much sun as is available.
 This encourages the bees to go out of the beehive for short cleansing flights.
 Depositing fecal matter outside the beehive. keeps it clean and not easily infected with Nosema.
-Honey bees voiding fecal matter in the beehive during winter, raise hive moisture levels and can attract Nosema infestations.
+Honey bees void fecal matter in the beehive during winter, raise hive moisture levels and can attract Nosema infestations.

 Hive hygiene should be kept at its best at all times.
 The honey bee colony living in a beehive will clean it but they may not be fast enough in some instances.
-During beehive inspections, it is alright to help the bees with removal of some debris and other unwanted material from the beehive.
+During beehive inspections, it is alright to help the bees with the removal of some debris and other unwanted material from the beehive.

 Nosemosis is caused by a microsporidia fungus.
-It has capacity to cause great losses to beekeeping operations.
+It has the capacity to cause great losses to beekeeping operations.
 Vigilance helps detect the disease early and intervene.
 Beekeepers have various treatments at their disposal to control the Nosema parasite.
 Fumagillin is effective when dealing with Nosema Apis infections.
 It is however ineffective on Nosema Ceranae infections.

 Nosema treatment for honey bees can also be done using naturally occurring substances.
-Oils of various types are of great use and might present the best options in treatment of Nosema Ceranae infections.
+Oils of various types are of great use and might present the best options in the treatment of Nosema Ceranae infections.
 Preventing spores of Nosema from thriving in the beehive should be the first line of defense for beekeepers.
-A dry beehive discourages growth of fungi and bacteria.
+A dry beehive discourages the growth of fungi and bacteria.
 Ventilation and moisture control, even in winter, must be ensured to keep the beehive unfriendly to Nosema spores.

 Have you ever dealt with the Nosema disease in your beehives?
 Leave a comment below and let us know what your experience was like.